polkachu/secure-server-setup/README.md

-# Digital Ocean Initial Server Setup
+# Secure Server Setup

-Digital Ocean provides a machine with root access and insecure setup.
+Typically, a cloud server provides a machine with root access and insecure setup.
 This ansible playbook is designed to fix that.
-It is based on Ubuntu 20.04 (LTS) or 21.04 image, but it should be appliable to other Ubuntu images.
+It is based on Ubuntu 20.04 (LTS) or 21.04 image, but it should be applicable to other Ubuntu images.

 ## Set Up Server